WuBoytH/The-WuBoy-Ultimate-Modpack/README.md

 Installation:

+Note: The WuBoy Ultimate Modpack *requires* ARCropolis 3.0.0 Beta 1 or higher.
 [Grab the lastest ARCropolis from here.](https://github.com/Raytwo/ARCropolis/)

 Drag all of the files (except for README.md and Final Kill Screen Preview.png) into the following directory: